Petrakous/Showcase/README.md

 - BruteForce.py
   > *«A brute force attack uses trial-and-error to guess login info, encryption keys, or find a hidden web page.
 Hackers work through all possible combinations hoping to guess correctly.» -Kaspersky*

   The BruteForce.py script works by giving it a password that can contain Characters, Numbers and Symbols and then tries to find it by making all the possible combinations.
-Before that though the 2 .txt files*** (which contain commonly used passwords) are read to try and find a match.
+Before that though the two .txt files*** (which contain commonly used passwords) are read to try and find a match.

 **3. IPCatcher**

 - IPGrabber.py
   > *«An IP grabber is a third-party service that allows internet users to generate a link for detecting the IP address of anyone.
 All you need to do is have your target click the link.» -makeuseof.com*

-  The IPGrabber.py script has the ability to write the computer's Public IP in a file and send it to a web server through FTP (File Transfer Protocol) from where a hacker can see it.
+  The IPGrabber.py script automates the above process.
+When opened, it connects to a website with the url: "api.ipify.org" which only contains the systems Public IP address.
+It takes the computer's Public IP, writes it in a file and sends it to a web server through FTP (File Transfer Protocol) from where it's accesible.

 **4. MemoryAllocationOverload**

 - MemoryAllocationOverload.py

   The MemoryAllocationOverload.py script is more of a fun made tool rather than a hacker tool.
-It's purpose is to overload your RAM by making massive lists in python, over and over again in a loop, which make your system very laggy or even unusable.
+It's purpose is to overload the system's RAM by making massive lists in python, over and over again in a loop, which makes your system very laggy or even unusable.
 However it can be fixed with a simple system restart.

 # Mini Games